Corporate Governance

 該当

-• Since Mr. Eisaku Imazato possesses abundant management experience and broad insight gained at major securities companies, the Company determined that he can strengthen corporate governance structure of the Group from an independent standpoint, and therefore appointed him as an Outside Corporate Auditor.
+• Mr. Eisaku Imazato possesses abundant management experience and broad insight gained at major securities companies.
+Since his appointment as a corporate auditor of the Company in June 2020, he has provided recommendations from a neutral and objective perspective as a member of the Board of Directors and Board of Corporate Auditors, contributing to the improvement of auditing functions.
+Based on the above, the Company has judged that he can further strengthen the corporate governance structure of the Group from an independent standpoint, and therefore appointed him as an outside corporate auditor.

 • (Designation as an Independent Director)